rcvd/magic-tags/README.md

 ## How does it work

 - Select the Icon Theme.
 [Blueprint](https://blueprintjs.com/docs/versions/3/#icons) is the default for Roam Research.
-Roam Studio provides [Feather Icons](https://feathericons.com/).
+Roam Studio provides [Feather Icons](https://feathericons.com/)/[Lucide](https://lucide.dev/).
-- Select the first magic word - this is the name of the tag (e.g., if your tag is #love, your magic word is "love")
+- Select the first magic word - this is the name of the tag (e.g., if your tag is #love, your magic word is "love"), you can add additional magic words seperated with semicolon
 - Select an icon from the predefined list
 - Select a color from the predefined list
 - Select the lightness of the color